WebAssembly/design/Rationale.md

 ergonomics, portability, performance, security, and Getting Things Done.

 WebAssembly was designed incrementally, with multiple implementations being pursued concurrently.
-As the MVP stablizes and we get experience from real-world codebases, we'll revisit the alternatives listed below, reevaluate the tradeoffs and update the [design](AstSemantics.md) before the MVP is finalized.
+As the MVP stabilizes and we get experience from real-world codebases, we'll revisit the alternatives listed below, reevaluate the tradeoffs and update the [design](AstSemantics.md) before the MVP is finalized.